-Autologous cultured chondrocytes are used, as part of an overall program that includes knee surgery and special exercises, to help repair damaged knee cartilage.
+Autologous cultured chondrocytes are used, as part of an overall program (that includes knee surgery and special exercises), to help repair damaged knee cartilage caused by acute or repetitive trauma in patients who had not responded to a prior arthroscopic or other surgical repair procedure.
 Cartilage is a type of tissue that joins together and helps support parts of the body.
 Autologous cultured chondrocytes are the patient's own cartilage cells.
 The cells are removed from the patient and sent to a laboratory, where they are processed to increase their number.
 The cells are then implanted (placed) in the damaged part of the knee.
 After implantation, the chondrocytes help form new, healthy cartilage.

 Before Using This Medicine:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.